haoluo1995/haoluo1995.github.io/_pages/about.md

   - /about.html
 ---

 Dr. Hao Luo is a Lecturer from [Wujinlian School of Economics](https://jjxy.cczu.edu.cn/) at [Changzhou University, CCZU](https://www.cczu.edu.cn/main.htm).
-Before joined CCZU, Dr. Hao Luo was a postdoctoral researcher from Purdue University,
+Before joined CCZU, Dr. Hao Luo was a postdoctoral researcher from Purdue University, working on "sustainable production of critical materials".

 Dr. Luo earned his Ph.D.(2023) in [Sustainability Engineering and Environmental Engineering](https://engineering.purdue.edu/SEE) from Purdue University in 2023, advised my [Prof. Hua Cai](https://engineering.purdue.edu/SEE/People/ptProfile?resource_id=126285).
 He also hold a Master of Science in Environmental and Ecological Engineering from Purdue in 2019, co-advised by [Prof. Hua Cai](https://engineering.purdue.edu/SEE/People/ptProfile?resource_id=126285) and [Prof. Fu Zhao](https://engineering.purdue.edu/SEE/People/ptProfile?resource_id=29424).
-Before that, Dr. Luo graduated from [Hohai University](https://www.hhu.edu.cn/) in 2017 with a Bachelor degree majored in [Environmental Engineering](https://hjxy.hhu.edu.cn/).
+Before that, Dr. Luo graduated from [Hohai University](https://www.hhu.edu.cn/) in 2017 with a Bachelor degree major in [Environmental Engineering](https://hjxy.hhu.edu.cn/).

 You can find my CV here: [Dr. Luo's CV](../assets/CV.pdf); [罗浩的简历](../assets/CV_Chinese.pdf).